What if I can't keep up?

 What is Hash Cash and how much do I owe?

 Virgins (first timers) and hares hash for free.
-Everyone else pays $7 Hash Cash before each hash to pay for beer, cider, water, trail materials, websites, and other hash-related expenses (for example, our Meetup.com group costs $200 per year).
-If you are not drinking any hash-supplied booze, Hash Cash is $5.
+Everyone else pays $5 Hash Cash (it varies) before each hash to pay for beer, cider, water, trail materials, websites, and other hash-related expenses.
+If you are not drinking any hash-supplied booze, Hash Cash is either free or discounted.
 No cash?
 You can also PayPal it to us.

 "Hash"?
 As in the drug?

 No. The Brits who started Hashing in 1938 in Malaysia lived in a building known as the "Hash House", named for its food.
-They invented a drunken game of 'hare and hounds', and so they became the "Hash House Harriers".
-If herbs are more your style, you're an adult and we can't stop you.
-However, we ask (read: mandate) that you do it discreetly and far away from the group, especially before January 2020.
+They invented a drunken game of hare and hounds, and so they became the "Hash House Harriers".
+Although recreational marijuana is legal in Illinois now, it is not provided by this group.
+If herbs are more your style, go ahead and bring your own, but you're on your own to find somewhere appropriate to do it (i.e. don't light up in the middle of our group in public).

 Can/should I bring a friend?